szymon-polaczy/Blog/static/posts/Better life with newer PHP Versions.md

 Here's the thing though—PHP has seriously evolved.
 The language has been quietly adding features that solve real WordPress development problems.
 Not the academic "computer science" features, but practical tools that make your code cleaner, safer, and easier to maintain.

 This guide covers the PHP features that actually matter for WordPress development.
-We're talking about features that work on real hosting environments, solve actual WordPress problems, and won't break when your client is still running PHP 7.4.
+We're talking about features that work on real hosting environments, solve actual WordPress problems, and call out minimum versions so you can plan for clients still on PHP 7.4.

 ## What We're Looking At